bradfordlemley/cra-share/README.md

 ### TLDR;
-This repo demonstrates a proposal for a create-react-app feature that enables source to be shared between apps.
+This repo demonstrates a proposal for a way to share source between apps.

-The create-react-app fork that supports this feature is here: https://github.com/bradfordlemley/create-react-app/tree/feature-srcPaths
+This requires a new feature in create-react-app.

-### Proposal: Source Sharing support in create-react-app
+Fork with this feature: https://github.com/bradfordlemley/create-react-app/tree/feature-srcPaths

-### Why
+### Proposal
 There are many reasons for sharing code between different apps, but it is currently difficult to achieve.

-#### Typical desired monorepo structure
+#### Desired monorepo structure
 <pre>
 monorepo
   |--cra-app1